Zug Izland: History

 In 2005, Zug Izland recorded a cover of Pink Floyd classic "Another Brick In The Wall".
 The track was a crowd favourite that Zug Izland would often cover at their live shows.
 Re-working the lyrics, the new track took a "Juggalo" theme replacing Pink Floyd's child chorus with a group of angry Juggalos screaming "Hey!
 People!
 Leave Juggalos alone!" in reference to the Juggalo culture's misrepresentation in mainstream media.
 The finished track was made available through the ZugIzland.com, but never made available on an official release.

-Following years of touring and various line up changes, Zug Izland reunited, and returned to Psychopathic Records, announcing plans to reissue Cracked Tiles record a new album and tour with Insane Clown Posse in promotion of ICP's Mighty Death Pop! album.
+Following years of touring and various line up changes, Zug Izland reunited, and returned to Psychopathic Records, announcing plans to reissue Cracked Tiles, record a new album, and tour with Insane Clown Posse in promotion of ICP's Mighty Death Pop! album.
 In the December 21, 2012 edition of Hatchet Herald, it was revealed that Zug Izland would release a "greatest hits" album, featuring three newly recorded songs recorded by Violent J and Mike Puwal.

-In August 2013 Zug Izland's greatest hits compilation "Toxicology: Zug Izland's Dopest Bangers" was released on Psychopathic Records, their first official release since 3:33 in 2004.
+In August 2013, Zug Izland's greatest hits compilation, Toxicology: Zug Izland's Dopest Bangers, was released on Psychopathic Records, their first official release since 3:33 in 2004.
 The album featured a collection of tracks from their debut album Cracked Tiles, three remastered songs from 3:33 and three new recordings.
 The new songs reverted to the writing/recording process of Cracked Tiles with Violent J of Insane Clown Posse writing lyrics and Mike P writing the music.

+In 2016, they finally released, via the independent record label So What I Think Is Kool Records, The Promised Land, as an album named The Promised Land / Nebula, an album which contained tracks from The Promised Land.
+These tracks would be remixed for the album.
+There were also remixes of previous tracks too.
+Syn would release a video in promotion of the album, a music video for the song "Promised Land", and stated that the group planned to drop 4 of these kinds of albums.
+Two years later, they would release The Promised Land / Event Horizon.
+Event Horizon also contained remixes of past songs, new tracks, and a remix of "Promised Land" with Sewerside.

+Guido Milligan died on April 7, 2021.

-According to Faygoluvers.net the line up is now Syn, Mike P, D-Lay & 2 Phat.
+According to Faygoluvers.net, the lineup is now Syn, Mike P, D-Lay and 2 Phat.

-Music style

-Allmusic reviewer Johnny Loftus describes Zug Izland's music style as incorporating elements of piano ballads, goth, industrial and electronic music, nu metal and horror film scores.
-According to Loftus, "Zug Izland's sparer style [is] unique in an alt-metal climate of two-guitar lineups and monstrous six-string bass bottom ends."